-The goals of the Graduate School of Nursing are to:
+The Goals of the Graduate School of Nursing are to:

-- Prepare advanced practice nurses, leaders, educators and scientists to shape nursing and health care delivery through the integration of education, research, practice and service. - Create a dynamic research environment to conduct multi-method research where findings are translated into practice. - Integrate faculty and student practice to meet mutually prioritized health needs through innovative education, practice, public service and research.
+Prepare advanced practice nurses, leaders, educators and scientists to shape nursing and health care delivery through the integration of education, research, practice and service.

+Create a dynamic research environment to conduct multi-method research where findings are translated into practice.

+Integrate faculty and student practice to meet mutually prioritized health needs through innovative education, practice, public service and research.

+Core values:

-UMass Medical School Core values
+University of Massachusetts Medical School Core Values and Vision that we value:

-The following core values are based on the UMass Medical School and UMass Memorial Health Care Academic Health Sciences Center Strategic Plan:

-- improving health and enhancing access to care for people within our community, the commonwealth, and the world; - excellence in achieving the highest quality standards in patient care and satisfaction, education and research; - common good as an institutional focus, exercised both internally and externally; - collegiality as we work through a shared vision for the common good; - integrity in decision-making and actions held to the highest ethical standards; - diversity promoted within our institution to foster an atmosphere of compassion, courtesy, and mutual respect, stimulating inventiveness and broadening our talents and perspectives; - academic opportunity and scholarship through high-quality, affordable educational programs for the training of physicians, nurses, advanced practitioners, researchers, and educators; and - scientific advancement made possible by embracing creative thinking and innovation to yield an understanding of the causes, prevention, and treatment of human disease for the pursuit of knowledge and the benefit of people everywhere.
+• improving health and enhancing access to care for people within our community, the commonwealth, and the world;

+• excellence in achieving the highest quality standards in patient care and satisfaction, education and research;

+• common good as an institutional focus, exercised both internally and externally;

+• collegiality as we work through a shared vision for the common good;

+• integrity in decision-making and actions held to the highest ethical standards;

+• diversity promoted within our institution to foster an atmosphere of compassion, courtesy, and mutual respect, stimulating inventiveness and broadening our talents and perspectives;

+• academic opportunity and scholarship through high-quality, affordable educational programs for the training of physicians, nurses, advanced practitioners, researchers, and educators; and

+• scientific advancement made possible by embracing creative thinking and innovation to yield an understanding of the causes, prevention, and treatment of human disease for the pursuit of knowledge and the benefit of people everywhere.

-UMass Worcester Graduate School of Nursing Core Values
+UMass Worcester Graduate School of Nursing Core Values: